-is the newsletters editor for the Tribune.
+was the newsletters editor for the Tribune from 2013 to 2017.
 Prior to that, he was a reporter for Quorum Report, a non-partisan online political newsletter focusing on the ins and outs under the Dome, for more than seven years – covering the waterfront from health and human services and redistricting to pensions and elections.
 A native of Atlanta, Ga., he started his journalistic career one day after the attacks of Sept.
 11 in Lubbock, Texas, where he rotated through a slew of beats at The Avalanche-Journal.
 He received his undergraduate degree from The George Washington University in Washington, D.C., and studied at the University of Georgia's graduate school in journalism.
 When not at work, he actively attempts to convince himself he is adept at tennis with varying levels of success.
 And he has adopted the Austin custom of appreciating smoked meats and listening to music in grassy/muddy fields.

 This issue marks the last one for Trib+Health.
 Thanks for reading, and be sure to check out the Facebook page of our publishing partner UT Southwestern to keep up on the latest in health research and news.
 Full Story

 The Tribune hosts a conversation July 24 in Austin on Medicaid and Texas with Mark McClellan, former head of Medicaid and Medicare under President George W. Bush.
 For more information on the event, click here.
 Full Story

 In this week's edition of the Trib+Water newsletter: Texas rivers art exhibit at the Capitol, restoring the glass-bottom boats in San Marcos and an interview with Aaron Wolf of Oregon State University.
 Full Story